ABOUT

 Mindfulness Workshops & Speaking Engagements

-Customized for your group or audience – Whether you’re looking for tools to to regulate emotions, improve relationships, find motivation, or empower your team to lead effectively, mindfulness can empower you to make long term shifts to navigate life skillfully.
+Customized for your group or audience – Whether you’re looking for tools to to regulate emotions, improve relationships, find motivation, or empower your team to lead effectively, mindfulness concepts are key.
+Learn how to navigate life skillfully and intentionally.

-Expect to create a deeper connection with yourself and others, and learn to thrive in the many aspects of your life.
-We each have the capacity to overcome challenges, fulfill our deep desires, and find purpose and joy, even amidst unexpected challenges and setbacks.
+Expect to create a deeper connection with yourself and others, and learn to thrive in diverse aspects of your life.
+We each have the capacity to overcome challenges, fulfill our deep desires, and find purpose and joy, even amidst unexpected challenges and difficult setbacks.

 Intuitive Art & Creativity Sessions